-Do not erect or inspect an alloy tower unless you are trained and competent to do so.
+Do not erect or inspect tower scaffolds unless you are trained and competent to do so.

 Make sure the tower is resting on firm level ground with the wheels or feet properly supported.

 Do not use crushable material such as bricks or building blocks to take the weight of any part of the tower.